-- 1. Give the Latin name and family of the species at first mention in the manuscript.
-Subsequent references may use the common name.
+- 1. Give the Latin name and family of the species with authority name at first mention in the manuscript.Subsequent references may use the common name.
 Italicize Latin names.
-Example: Common carp (Cyprinus carpio). - 2.
+Example: Common carp (Cyprinus carpio Linnaeus). - 2.
 Place a (leading) zero before the decimal in numbers less than 1.
 Give dates as the DDMMYY form, e.g. 10 January 1994.
 Spell out numbers less than 10 unless they stand beside standard units of measure (e.g. eight fish and 8 kg).
 Do not spell out numbers larger than 10 unless they are used to start a sentence. - 3.
 Use metric units or the International System of Units (with base units meter, gram, second, liter, mole, joule, etc.).
 Common units such as day, tons, hectare, watts, horsepower, °C and ppt salinity may be acceptable.
 Always use abbreviations for standard units such as gram (g), kilogram (kg) metric ton (t), milliliter (mL), liter (L), centimeter (cm), meter (m), and kilometer (km).
 Do not use plural forms or periods for abbreviations of units.
 Use the bar (/) for compound units; for example, 2 t/ha/y; 10 g/m2 or 2 t ha-1 year-1; 10 g m-2.

-Tables: Keep the number of table to a minimum.
+Tables: Tables should be editable in a Word document.
+Keep the number of table to a minimum.
 Type each table, double-spaced, on a separate page after the reference citation.
 Number each table with Arabic numbers (e.g., Table 1,2,3) and also indicate the place to be positioned in the main text too.
 The title, column and row headings, and footnotes of each table should be self-explanatory.
 Use a single asterisk () for 5% level and a double asterisk () for 1% level of significance.

 Figures and Photographs: The figures and photographs including legends should be supplied on separate page after tables.
 Identify all graphs and photographs with Arabic numerals (e.g. Fig.1, Fig.2 etc. in order of appearance) and also indicate the place to be positioned in the main text.
-Send electronic images (.jpeg or .tif format) at first submission and the originals if necessary.
+Send electronic good quality (at least 300 dpi) images (.jpeg or .tif format) at first submission and the originals if necessary.
 Figure/picture should be black and white.
 Provide figure both in word and excel format.
+Maximum height and width of each figure should: 240 mm and 100 mm, respectively.